rolandm2017/MW-twitter-scripts/README.md

 My understanding is that the rate limit on follows is separate from all other actions taken by an account.

-If that is correct, you can run the followerScript.py file regardless of your account's other activity for the day.
+If that is correct, you can run the follower scripts regardless of your account's other activity for the day.

+However, since either one of them will use up all of your follows for the day, you can only use one.